tradingview/rest_integrations_docs/source/trading/Mapping_symbols.rst

 What is mapping
 ...............
 We call *mapping symbols* the matching between the names of the broker's instruments and TradingView.
-This mapping solves the problem of TradingView and broker symbol names mimatching.
+This mapping solves the problem of TradingView and broker symbol names mismatching.
+If the broker's doesn't use TradingView\'s data, then mapping is necessary.

-Mapping is necessary if the broker does not integrate its data in whole or in part on the TradingView servers but uses the data already connected.

 How to implement mapping
 ........................